SethKoren/starter-academic/content/research/_index.md

-It seems my research program has become trying to learn the past half-century of theoretical physics beyond the standard model and understand all the possible hints of new physics and try to point out possibilities and connections that all the brilliant senior physicists who were thinking about these topics in real-time have missed.
+It seems my research program has become trying to learn the past half-century of theoretical physics beyond the standard model and understand all the possible hints of new physics and try to point out possibilities and connections that all the brilliant senior physicists who were learning these topics in real time have missed.

-Yeah, I'm not sure how well it's going to work out either.